Ed-Cupaioli-LLC/john-bauters/_pages/issues.md

       was one of the few cities that successfully decreased homelessness.

-      **To read more about John Bauters on housing and homelessness in the local press:**
+      **To read more about John on housing and homelessness in the local press:**